-The Advanced Placement Program is a program of challenge and enrichment that is available to students commencing at the Grade 10 level.
+The Advanced Placement Program is a challenging enrichment program available to students starting at the Grade 10 level.

 In 1988 the Advanced Placement (AP) Program was introduced to West Vancouver Schools at Sentinel.
 The AP Program is a cooperative educational endeavor between secondary schools and colleges and universities.
 It allows high school students to undertake college-level academic learning in AP courses and gives them the opportunity to show that they have mastered the advanced material by taking AP exams.
 Students can receive credit, advanced placement, or both from thousands of colleges and universities throughout the world.